List of Green Lanterns: Larvox

 The Green Lantern of Sector 0017.
 It first appeared in Green Lantern (vol. 2) #9 in the story "Battle of the Power Rings!", written by John Broome and illustrated by Gil Kane.
 Larvox is an asexual being that comes from a planet where all beings are part of the whole and there are no individuals.
-Larvox cannot speak and must use its ring to communicate.
+Larvox cannot speak and uses its ring to communicate.
 After the fall of Oa, Larvox becomes a member of the Darkstars, but rejoins the Corps when the Green Lanterns are reformed.